Safe sleep for your baby

 - Keep the crib as bare as possible.
 Use a firm mattress and avoid placing your baby on thick, fluffy padding, such as lambskin or a thick quilt.
 Don't leave pillows, fluffy toys or stuffed animals in the crib.
 These may interfere with breathing if your baby's face presses against them.

 - Don't overheat baby.
 To keep your baby warm, try a sleep sack or other sleep clothing that doesn't require additional covers.
 If you use a blanket, make it lightweight.

 - Tuck the blanket securely into the foot of the mattress, with just enough length to cover your baby's shoulders.
 Then place your baby in the crib, near the foot, covered loosely with the blanket.
 Don't cover your baby's head.

 - Baby should sleep alone.
 Your baby's sleeping in the same room with you is a great idea, but adult beds aren't safe for infants.
 A baby can become trapped and suffocate between the headboard slats, the space between the mattress and the bed frame, or the space between the mattress and the wall.

 - A baby can also suffocate if a sleeping parent accidentally rolls over and covers the baby's nose and mouth.

 - Breast-feed your baby, if possible.
-Breast-feeding for at least six months lowers the risk of SIDS.
+Breast-feeding for at least six months lowers the risk of SUID.

 - Immunize your baby.
-There's no evidence that routine immunizations increase SIDS risk.
-Some evidence indicates immunizations can help prevent SIDS.
+There's no evidence that routine immunizations increase SUID risk.
+Some evidence indicates immunizations can help prevent SUID.